zezit/zezit/README.md

   </div>
 </div>

-## Projects
+## Web Applications
 - [**IdenTIfica**](https://github.com/zezit/idenTIfica): idenTIfica is a platform that assists in choosing IT college courses and was developed using HTML, CSS, and JavaScript in a Web Interface Development course at PUC Minas.

+### Scrimba - Learn React for free
+- [**Digital Business Card**](https://github.com/zezit/React1_Digital-Business-Card-): Project of a digital business card using the React framework.
+The goal is to create a single-page application that showcases your personal or professional information in a visually appealing and interactive way.
+- [**Airbnb**](https://github.com/zezit/React1_Airbnb): Project of a single-page application using the React framework that showcases rental properties in a visually appealing and interactive way.
+- [**Travel Journal**](https://github.com/zezit/React1_Travel-Journal): Project of a single-page application using the React framework to create a travel journal.
+- [**Meme Generator**](https://github.com/zezit/React2_Meme-Generator): Project of a single-page application using the React framework to create a meme generator that allows users to easily create custom memes in a visually appealing and interactive way.
+- [**Tenzies Project**](https://github.com/zezit/Tenzies-Project): Final project of a single-page application using the React framework, developed as Tenzies game project, with the goal of showcasing the game in a visually appealing and interactive manner.

+## Embedded Systems
 - [**Digital Clock**](https://github.com/zezit/DigitalClock): A digital clock system with a timer and stopwatch was developed using C language for a concluding project in the Digital Systems III course at CEFET-MG in the electronics technical program.

 <div align="center" style="display: flex; justify-content: space-between">